 Click Top values of category.keyword.

-10. The visualization updates in the background to show there are only six available categories.
+10. The visualization updates to show there are only six available categories.

-Look at the suggestions.
-None of them show an area chart, but for sales data, a stacked area chart might make sense.
-To switch the chart type:
+Look at the Suggestions.
+An area chart is not an option, but for sales data, a stacked area chart might be the best option.

-Now that you’ve created your visualization in Lens, you can add it to a Dashboard.
+Now that you’ve created your visualization, you can add it to a dashboard or Canvas workpad.